25 Things To Know About National Park Critters0

 23 – The American Dipper – found along mountain streams, rivers and lakes including the Colorado River on the floor of Grand Canyon National Park – chases insects above and below the water line.
 The dipper has evolved over time to have oily feathers that make them hydrophobic, providing insulation in very cold water.

 24 – Zion National Park is home to six species of frogs and toads including the Great Basin Spadefoot.
 A spadefoot on the ground can look like a large stone, which helps confuse potential predators.
 These creatures have developed the ability to go into a form of hibernation during very dry periods, burrowing into sand and mud until moisture returns.
 They can stay underground for long periods, even months.

 25 – The Northern Saw-whet Owl is a rarely seen species in Crater Lake National Park, in part because they are small – only about five inches tall.
 They can be found in mixed conifer and deciduous forests.

 Xanterra Parks & Resorts, operator of lodges, restaurants, gift shops and activities in many national and state parks, offers tours in Yellowstone and Grand Canyon National Parks that allow binocular-laden travelers to observe and learn about wildlife while leaving the driving – and the price of the gas – to someone else.
 Staff at the lodges, restaurants and gift shops operated by Xanterra – many who are ardent naturalists – are happy to provide tips and share wildlife experiences with their guests.
-Xanterra also operates concessions in Death Valley, Petrified Forest, Rocky Mountain, Crater Lake and Zion National Parks and Mount Rushmore National Memorial.
+Xanterra also operates concessions in Death Valley, Petrified Forest, Rocky Mountain, Crater Lake, Glacier and Zion National Parks and Mount Rushmore National Memorial.